We have launched a new service that's already proving popular - and it could save the RNLI up to 20 per cent of its call outs.

 Members of our team aim to get to troubled vessels in a highly equipped rigid-inflatable boat in less than an hour from the initial call.

-In the past ten days alone, the team have had eight call-outs.
+In ten consecutive days in August, the team had eight call outs.

 The majority of these incidents have involved engine failure, leaving sailors stranded.